How to Identify Bottle Refusal in Babies

 3. Taking Small Sips, Then Refusing More

-Some babies will accept a bit of milk, then stop suddenly or push the bottle out with their tongue.
+Some babies will take a few sips, then stop suddenly or push the bottle out with their tongue.

 4. Refusing Bottles from Everyone

-If your baby shows signs of hunger (rooting, sucking hands) but still resists the bottle, this disconnect is a strong indicator of bottle refusal.
+If your baby roots or sucks their hands but still won’t feed, this disconnect is a strong indicator of bottle refusal.

 Why Bottle Refusal Happens